 I Saw The Hallyu Wave.
 It Was Awesome!

 Who doesn't know about the K-Pop phenomenon?
 The Hallyu Wave?
 Girls Generation?
 Gangnam Style by Psy?
+The popularity of KPOP exploded in 2004.
 KPOP began as a ripple in Korea and turned into "The Hallyu Wave".
-The Hallyu Wave has reached Asia, Europe, the Middle East, Africas, the Americas, United States and Canada.
-It is a multi-million dollar business.
+The Hallyu Wave reached Asia, Europe, the Middle East, Africas, the Americas, United States and Canada.
+It is now a multi-million dollar business.

-The K-POP Phenomenon has its humble roots planted in Korea, from the very first talent agency that opened with the untested "Hallyu Wave" concept.
-Today, multiple several hundred million dollar budget talent agencies represent big-name celebrities like Kim Tae Hee, G-Dragon, Big Bang, Red Velvet and my favorite, SNSD.
+The K-POP Phenomenon had its humble roots planted in Korea, from the very first talent agency that opened with the untested "Hallyu Wave" concept.
+In fact, KPOP was traditionally a local media entertainment within Korea.
+It wasn't until 2004 that we saw KPOP explode into a Global phenomenon.
+Today, multiple several hundred million dollar budget talent agencies represent big-name celebrities like Kim Tae Hee, G-Dragon, Big Bang, Red Velvet, APink, Black Pink, BTS and my favorite, SNSD.

-These Korean talents are not born with the impressive singing and dancing you may have seen and heard from shows and music videos.
+It may be impossible for KPOP fans to believe but, these Korean talents are not born with the impressive singing and dancing you may have seen and heard in shows and music videos.
 They are cultivated and groomed by talent agencies such as S.M.
 Entertainment.
-These talents train for years before debuting, success is not guaranteed.
+They are scouted at a very young age and train for years before debuting, success is not guaranteed.

 Korean talent agencies spend big money to hire and retain talented teachers in multidisciplinary talents needed to develop their Korean talents.
 From the amount of talents coming out of Korea, they must be doing something right.